crate/cratedb-terraform/aws/README.md

 ## Accessing EC2 instances
 Your EC2 instances will only have a public IP address if the corresponding VPC subnet is configured to [auto-assign](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html) public IP addresses.

-Connecting via SSH can be done using the `ubuntu` user and the configured key pair.
+Connecting via SSH can be done using the `ec2-user` account and the configured key pair.
 In the default configuration, SSH access is enabled in the security group.
 It can be disabled if needed via the `ssh_access` variable.